agudipaolo/paperbot/README.md

 **Define your favourite authors to be hightlighted**

-The names of your favourite authors are stored in the array `prefered_keywords.npy`.
-If a paper to be posted includes one or more of such authors, the post message will be highlighted with symbols that you can choose.
-For instance, executing on Slack the command "@paperbot add_special alexandre blais, :tada:, :tada:" stores Alexandre Blais as favourite author.
+`parperbot` stores the names of your favourite authors.
+If a new paper includes one or more of such names, the corresponding post message will be highlighted with symbols that you can choose.
+For instance, executing on Slack the command "@paperbot add_special alexandre blais, :tada:, :tada:" saves Alexandre Blais as favourite author.
 Next time that a paper is published with him as an author, it will be highlighted with :tada:.

 **Build the keywords and authors list**

+`paperbot` also stores keywords that are used to identify interesting papers.
 The keywords list can be build manually, by executing on Slack the command "@paperbot add some_keyword".
-This will add some_keyword to the `keywords.npy` that stores all your keywords.
+This will add some_keyword to the list of all your keywords.
 To print your stored keywords execute "@paperbot list" on Slack.

-The authors list can also be built manually, by executing on Slack the command "@paperbot add_author some_author".
+An authors list can also be built manually, by executing on Slack the command "@paperbot add_author some_author".
 To print the stored authors execute "@paperbot authors" on Slack.

 Importantly, `paperbot` provides a method to generate the author list automatically.
 This is a **key** step to build a powerful paper filter.
-It requires the definition of few root keywords, like 'superconducting qubit', 'quantum optics', and 'quantum information'.
-Executing on Slack the command "@paperbot build 2018 ['superconducting qubit', 'quantum optics', 'quantum information'] threshold", `paperbot` will search day-by-day over all the articles published in 2018 and store the name of the authors that have publised at least a threshold number of papers including one or more of the root keywords in the papers' titles or abstracts.
-This command can be executed for every year to enlarge the author list.
+It requires the definition of a few root keywords, such as 'superconducting qubit', 'quantum optics', and 'quantum information'.
+Executing on Slack the command "@paperbot build _2018_ ['superconducting qubit', 'quantum optics', 'quantum information'] threshold", `paperbot` will search day-by-day over all arXiv papers submitted in _2018_, and save the name of the authors that have at least a _threshold_ number of papers including any of the root keywords in its title or abstract.
+The result of further executions of the `build` command, for instance sweeping the _2018_ (year) parameter, is appended to the local author list.
+In particular, running `build` every new year keeps the author list up-to-date.

 Note that `paperbot` performs a case-insensitive search.

 ## Usage: